 Osteoarthritis is one of the most common causes of spinal stenosis, according to the American College of Rheumatology (ACR).
 Further research shows that osteoarthritis affects up to 30 million Americans, making it the most prevalent form of arthritis.
-In fact, medical experts predict that, by 2030, 20% of all Americans will be at risk for developing osteoarthritis, and as result, they also will be at risk for developing spinal stenosis.
+In fact, medical experts predict that, by 2030, 20 percent of all Americans will be at risk for developing osteoarthritis, and, as result, they also will be at risk for developing spinal stenosis.

-Generally speaking, osteoarthritis is a condition that comes on with age.
-So, if you’re experiencing the “pain and stiffness” of age, or if you have received a diagnosis of osteoarthritis and/or spinal stenosis, it’s important to understand how these conditions occur, how they are interrelated, what their symptoms are, and what treatments are available.
+Generally speaking, osteoarthritis is a condition that comes with age.
+So, if you’re experiencing the pain and stiffness of aging, or if you have received a diagnosis of osteoarthritis and/or spinal stenosis, it’s important to understand how these conditions occur, how they are interrelated, what their symptoms are and what treatments are available.

 Medical experts define each condition as follows: